zbagdzevicius/MT-Lab2/README.md

   - Test application on at least two browsers and specify in README.md which version and browser it was.
   - Additional features are welcome and bonuses are available.
   - To pass this lab, you have to complete at least two points from the requirement list.

+# Important notes
+  - It might be the case, that web server will be need to run VR application.
+You can try to use Appache, Tomcat, HFS or any other server to host your this VR application.